Heart: Heart rate

 The normal resting heart rate is called the sinus rhythm, created and sustained by the sinoatrial node, a group of pacemaking cells found in the wall of the right atrium.
 Cells in the sinoatrial node do this by creating an action potential.
 The cardiac action potential is created by the movement of specific electrolytes into and out of the pacemaker cells.
 The action potential then spreads to nearby cells.

 When the sinoatrial cells are resting, they have a negative charge on their membranes.
 A rapid influx of sodium ions causes the membrane's charge to become positive; this is called depolarisation and occurs spontaneously.
 Once the cell has a sufficiently high charge, the sodium channels close and calcium ions then begin to enter the cell, shortly after which potassium begins to leave it.
 All the ions travel through ion channels in the membrane of the sinoatrial cells.
 The potassium and calcium start to move out of and into the cell only once it has a sufficiently high charge, and so are called voltage-gated.
 Shortly after this, the calcium channels close and potassium channels open, allowing potassium to leave the cell.
-This causes the cell to have a negative resting charge and is called repolarization.
+This causes the cell to have a negative resting charge and is called repolarisation.
 When the membrane potential reaches approximately −60 mV, the potassium channels close and the process may begin again.

 The ions move from areas where they are concentrated to where they are not.
 For this reason sodium moves into the cell from outside, and potassium moves from within the cell to outside the cell.
 Calcium also plays a critical role.
 Their influx through slow channels means that the sinoatrial cells have a prolonged "plateau" phase when they have a positive charge.
 A part of this is called the absolute refractory period.
 Calcium ions also combine with the regulatory protein troponin C in the troponin complex to enable contraction of the cardiac muscle, and separate from the protein to allow relaxation.

 The adult resting heart rate ranges from 60 to 100 bpm.
 The resting heart rate of a newborn can be 129 beats per minute (bpm) and this gradually decreases until maturity.
 An athlete's heart rate can be lower than 60 bpm.
 During exercise the rate can be 150 bpm with maximum rates reaching from 200 to 220 bpm.